-Unfortunately, owners sometimes lose their properties due to unpaid taxes.
+Owners sometimes lose their properties due to unpaid taxes.
 Properties that are not purchased directly from the Clerk of Court will escheat to the City of Jacksonville.
-As a method of addressing the multitude of properties within the City's inventory and in compliance with State statutory requirements, these properties are deemed as surplus parcels that can be used for affordable housing.
+To address the numerous properties in the City's inventory and comply with state statutory requirements, these properties are classified as surplus parcels that can be utilized for affordable housing.